-- Mobile phones, Ipods, MP3/4, smart watches and headphones cannot be used at any time on the academy site and will be confiscated if seen. - Learners may not use websites or software in lessons unless instructed to by the teacher.
+- Mobile phones, Ipods, MP3/4, smart watches and headphones cannot be used at any time on the school site and will be confiscated if seen - Learners may not use websites or software in lessons unless instructed to by the teacher.

-Learners will be permitted to collect their confiscated phone from reception at the end of the academy day.
+Learners will be permitted to collect their confiscated phone from reception at the end of the school day.
 Learners will be issued with a 2 hour SLT detention for the following Friday and they will lose a line.
-The Trust will not accept liability for loss of or damage to confiscated items.